Introduction to Visual C++ for UNIX Users

 You can start with an empty project by using the Console Application (Win32) Wizard.
 Select the Empty Project check box.
 You can then add new and existing files to the project later.

 When you create a project, you must name the project.
 By default, the project name equals the name of the dynamic-link library (DLL) or executable that is build from the project.
 For more information, see Creating Solutions and Projects.

-Visual C++ contains several extensions to the standard C++ programming language to support programming for Windows operating systems.
+The Microsoft Visual C++ compiler implements several extensions to the standard C++ programming language to support programming for Windows operating systems.
 These extensions are used to specify storage class attributes, function calling conventions, and based addressing, among other things.
-For a complete list of all Visual C++ extensions, see Microsoft-Specific Modifiers.
+For a complete list of all supported C++ extensions, see Microsoft-Specific Modifiers.

 You can disable all Microsoft-specific extensions to C++ by using the /Za compiler option.
 This option is recommended if you want to write code to run on multiple platforms.
 For more information on the /Za compiler option, see /Za, /Ze (Disable Language Extensions).
-For more information on Visual C++ conformance, see Nonstandard Behavior.
+For more information on C++ compiler conformance, see Visual C++ Language Conformance and Nonstandard Behavior.